- What are your office hours?

 - How do I get started?

-You can send me an email me at email@example.com , or give me a call at 086 3375310.
+You can send me an email using the contact page here, or call me at 086 3375310.
 If I am not available when you call, please leave a voicemail.
-I am generally able to return calls within 2 to 3 hours, so if you leave your contact information, I will get back to you promptly.
+I am generally able to return calls within the day, so if you leave your contact information, I will get back to you promptly.

 - What will happen at our first appointment?